 Both of them allow you to lose weight quickly

-The reason for this is that a molecule of glucose attaches three molecules of water to itself, which means that carbs will promote water retention in your body.
-When you cut down carbs, the excess water gets flushed out of the system, therefore, you’ll quickly lose a noticeable few pounds.
-The breakdown of your fat stores takes more time though.
+The reason for this is that a molecule of glucose attaches three molecules of water to itself.
+That means that carbs will promote water retention in your body.
+When you cut down carbs, the excess water gets flushed out of the system – which is why most people feel incredibly thirsty on keto – therefore, you’ll quickly lose a noticeable few pounds.
+The breakdown of your fat stores takes more time, though.

 The hCG Diet is a low-fat diet

-On the other hand, the ketogenic diet is a high-fat, low-carb diet, which means you should indulge in healthy fats, making them around 70% of your daily calorie intake.
-Food like eggs, hard cheeses, greek yogurt, fatty meat, fish, olive oil, butter, etc., are choice selections for keeping your Ketosis going.
+On the other hand, the ketogenic diet is a high-fat, low-carb diet.
+That means you should indulge in healthy fats, making them around 70% of your daily calorie intake.
+Food like eggs, hard cheeses, greek yogurt, fatty meat, fish, olive oil, butter, etc., are choice selections for keeping your ketosis going.

-First and foremost, the hormones are what the diet is named after.
+First and foremost, the hormones give the diet its name.
 As we explained above, hCG injections are necessary when following the diet’s logic because they can suppress appetite and speed up the process of getting you into ketosis.
-Keep in mind that over-the-counter hCG products in the forms of drops, cream or spray are not recommendable.
+Keep in mind that over-the-counter hCG products in the form of drops, creams, or sprays are not recommended.
 We advise you to consult specialists who use medical-grade hCG injections.

 The Ketogenic Diet has its variations

 A strict Ketogenic diet, for instance, includes 70% fat intake, 20-25% protein intake, and only 5-10% carb intake daily.
-There are also targeted keto diets (for athletes), high-protein keto (for bodybuilders), carb cycling keto, and the keto flex diet (which involves eating during a 12 hours window and then not consuming food three hours before bedtime).
+There are also targeted keto diets (for athletes), high-protein keto (for bodybuilders), and carb-cycling keto.
+And the keto flex diet (which involves eating during a 12 hours window and then not consuming food three hours before bedtime).

 The hCG diet is a low-calorie diet